Supreme Court rejects Republican attack on Biden victory

 The four states sued by Texas had urged the court to reject the case as meritless.
 They were backed by another 22 states and the District of Columbia.

-Republican support for the lawsuit and its call to throw out millions of votes in four battleground states based on baseless claims of fraud was an extraordinary display of the party’s willingness to subvert the will of voters.
-The House members backing the suit included House Republican Leader Kevin McCarthy of California and Minority Whip Steve Scalise of Louisiana.
+Republican support for the lawsuit and its call to throw out millions of votes in four battleground states was rooted in baseless claims of fraud, an extraordinary display of the party’s willingness to countermand the will of voters.
+House Republican Leader Kevin McCarthy of California and Minority Whip Steve Scalise of Louisiana were among those joining to support the action.

-“This lawsuit is an act of flailing GOP desperation, which violates the principles enshrined in our American Democracy,” House Speaker Nancy Pelosi wrote in a message to Democrats on Friday.
+“The Court has rightly dismissed out of hand the extreme, unlawful and undemocratic GOP lawsuit to overturn the will of millions of American voters,” House Speaker Nancy Pelosi said Friday night.

-A few Republicans have expressed concerns about the case.
-Many others have remained silent even as Trump endlessly repeated claims that he lost a chance at a second term due to widespread fraud.
+A few Republicans expressed concerns about the case.
+Many others remained silent even as Trump endlessly repeated claims that he lost a chance at a second term due to widespread fraud.

-“Texas is a big state, but I don’t know exactly why it has a right to tell four other states how to run their elections.
-So I’m having a hard time figuring out the basis for that lawsuit,” Republican Sen. Lamar Alexander told NBC’s Chuck Todd in an interview for “Meet The Press” that will air Sunday.
+Sen. Ben Sasse, a Nebraska Republican who has previously criticized the president, applauded the court's decision.

+“Since Election Night, a lot of people have been confusing voters by spinning Kenyan Birther-type, ‘Chavez rigged the election from the grave’ conspiracy theories, but every American who cares about the rule of law should take comfort that the Supreme Court — including all three of President Trump’s picks — closed the book on the nonsense," Sasse said in a statement.

 The Texas complaint repeated false, disproven and unsubstantiated accusations about the voting in four states that went for Trump’s Democratic challenger.
 The high court had never before been asked for such a dramatic remedy.

-Two days after Paxton filed his suit, Trump jumped into the high court case.
+Two days after Texas Attorney General Ken Paxton filed his suit, Trump jumped into the high court case.
 Hours later, the president held a meeting at the White House, scheduled before the suit was filed, with a dozen Republican attorneys general, including Paxton and several others who backed the effort.

 “If the Supreme Court shows great Wisdom and Courage, the American People will win perhaps the most important case in history, and our Electoral Process will be respected again!” he tweeted Friday afternoon.
 Trump had spent the week relentlessly tweeting about the Texas case with the hashtag “overturn” and claiming, falsely, that he had won the election but was robbed.